CodingwithAhmad1/Password-Guesser/README.md

 # Password-Guesser-numbers-
-This repo contains Python code that guesses a password through brute force.
+This repo contains Python code that guesses an integer password through brute force.